 Those who know me well are aware of my deep passion for mountains.
 Whilst perched high up in Shimla of the Himalayan foothills, the capital of the Himachal Pradesh state, I contemplated this notion as I sat gazing out at the distant, majestic, snow peaked summits of the Himalayan range proper.
 The seed of this … More Cycle Touring India.
 Chapter 3: The Ride to Shimla & A Woods Philosophy

-During the planning phase of the cycle tour, even before I had purchased my bike, if I was asked where I was most looking forward to visiting, my answer was undoubtedly “Northern Pakistan“ and at the time I didn’t know a friend or family member who had visited the infamous country.
+During the planning phase of the cycle tour, even before I had purchased my bike, if I was asked where I was most looking forward to visiting, my answer was undoubtedly “Northern Pakistan.“ And at the time I didn’t know a single friend or family member who had visited the infamous country.
 This meant that to … More Cycle Touring Pakistan.
 Chapter 12: Pakistan, Final Thoughts